Joyita2025/Analytical-log-events-intelligence-nlp/README.md

   - Source
   - Task Category

-## 🚫 License
+## 📜 License

-- Licensed under **CC BY-ND 4.0**
+Licensed under the **MIT License**
-- Free to **use and copy as-is**
+✔ Free to **use or copy as-is**
-- ❌ **No modifications allowed**
+❌ **Modification of code is not permitted**
-- Attribution required (see LICENSE.txt)
+📎 Attribution must be retained (see `LICENSE.txt`)

 ## 📌 About Me

-> 👩‍💻 I bring 11 years of EUC & GEN expertise, with focus on practical automation using AI — including inference design, system intelligence, and production-ready analytics.
+> 👩‍💻 I bring 11 years of EUC & 1.5 years of GEN expertise, with focus on practical automation using AI — including inference design, system intelligence, and production-ready analytics.

 🔗 Let's connect: [LinkedIn](www.linkedin.com/in/joyita-roy-barman-dasgupta-77287985) | [Email](mailto:jrafflashia@gmail.com)